 One of the most common ways people break the law without realizing it is by ripping copies of popular movies for friends.
-They mean well by doing this, but it is still highly illegal.
+Even if you mean well by doing this, or do not realize that what you are doing is wrong, it is still highly illegal.
 Ripping is not always illegal, but it is only legal in limited instances.

 Title 17 of the United States Code says that it is illegal to reproduce a copyrighted work.
 If a DVD comes with a box or has a label on it indicating a copyright, then it is technically illegal to make any copies of it for any reason.